IC Student Employment Handbook

 -

 While working as student employees, Undergraduate and Graduate Students are not eligible to be employed in a Staff/Faculty capacity.
-All student employment salaries are in accordance with the Student Employment Compensation Structure and the Student Job Series and Levels, as amended from time to time.
+All student employment salaries are in accordance with the Student Employment Compensation Structure and the Student Job Series and Levels, amended as necessary.

-Additional eligibility is determined by the completion of the Form I-9 Employment Eligibility Verification, in accordance with USCIS guidelines.
-Prospective student employees will not receive their work assignment, nor will be deemed payroll eligible until the form is completed and on file with the Office of Human Resources.
-International Students must also complete the Foreign National Questionnaire and provide appropriate Form I-90 documentation.
+Additional eligibility is determined by the completion of the Form I-9 Employment Eligibility Verification, in accordance with United States Citizenship and Immigration Services (USCIS) guidelines.
+Prospective student employees will not be able to begin their work assignment, nor will be deemed payroll-eligible until the I-9 form is completed and on file with the Office of Human Resources.
+International Students must also complete the Foreign National Questionnaire in conjunction with the Form I-9.

 -